k3s-io/docs/docs/cli/token.md

 ### Server

-If no token is provided when starting the first server in the cluster, one is created with a random password, and written to `/var/lib/rancher/k3s/server/token`.
+If no token is provided when starting the first server in the cluster, one is created with a random password.
+The server token is always written to `/var/lib/rancher/k3s/server/token`, in secure format.

 The server token can be used to join both server and agent nodes to the cluster.
 It cannot be changed once the cluster has been created, and anyone with access to the server token essentially has full administrator access to the cluster.
 This token should be guarded carefully.